Hire in Chile

 Non-compete clauses after labor termination have been accepted as valid when they are provided for in writing, if compensation is paid to the employee and if duration is reasonable.
 However, enforceability is difficult in practice.

 If a labor contract is terminated due to company’s needs (e.g. downsizing or a change in economic conditions) or in the case of termination at will (when permitted by law), the employer must pay severance as follows:

-An amount equal to one month of salary for each year worked, as long as employee has been in service greater than 6 months.
-The amount will be pro-rated.
+- An amount equal to one month of salary for each year worked, as long as the employee has been in service greater than six months.
+The amount will be prorated.